troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 return object if @object_ids.key?(caller_object_id)
 ```

-If we made it until here we'er seeing this object for the first time, so we store its' object_id:
+If we made it until here we'er seeing this object for the first time, so we store its' `object_id`:

 ```Ruby
 @object_ids[caller_object_id] = nil